 Oregano, Wild Marjoram

-Plants of the World Online lists 43 accepted species in the genus Origanum (as of 3/1/19 when I am updating this page).
-There were 54 when I first wrote this page.
+Plants of the World Online lists 43 species in the Origanum genus (as of 2-9-21 when I last updated this page).
+It is a member of the plant family Lamiaceae with 236 genera.

-I bought this Oregano plant at a local garden clubs annual plant sale on May 20, 2017.
+I brought this Oregano plant home from a local garden club’s annual plant sale on May 20, 2017.
 I planted it in the new corner bed on the southeast corner of the house next between the Rosemary (Rosmarinus officinalis) and Lamb’s Ears (Stachys byzantina).
 Later I transplanted several Marigold ‘Brocade’ among them which later all but took over.

 I always like planting scented-leaved plants in flower beds and usually run my hands through their leaves when I am weeding and taking photos.
 It is kind of strange how the scent of Oregano always reminds me of the scent of pencil lead.

 Zones: USDA Zones 4a-9b (-10 to 25° F).

 Light: Sun to part shade.